NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 . . .
 ```

-Then when we run `poetry run convo` from the command line, Poetry will call the `cli()` function present in the `convo.console` module.
+Then, `poetry run convo` on the command line will call the `cli()` function present in the `convo.console` module.

 #### Structuring the project

-When I write any new project from scratch, I always struggle with balancing the principle of ["You Aren't Gonna Need It"](https://martinfowler.com/bliki/Yagni.html) and the dread of having to refactor something in the future if I want to change even the most basic functionality.
-The approach I often take to this problem—and the approach I've taken here—is to freely add utility modules/classes/functions in any areas where it won't result in significant extra work in the short-term, especially if these additions just separate the various functional components of the project.
+When I write any new project from scratch, I always struggle with balancing the principle of ["You Aren't Gonna Need It"](https://martinfowler.com/bliki/Yagni.html) and the dread of having to refactor something in the future if I want to add functionality.
+The approach I often take—and the approach I've taken here—is to freely add utility modules/classes/functions if they won't result in significant extra work in the short-term, especially if these additions help separate the functional components of the project.

 In this case, we have four (sub-)modules:

 * **`convo`:** The `__init__.py` implements the `CommentManager` class, which manages and processes all the data we need for our comments section.
-* **`convo.api`:** This module implements the `GitHubAPI` class, which manages communication with the GitHub API.
+* **`convo.api`:** Implements the `GitHubAPI` class, which handles communication with the API.
-* **`convo.config`:** A module that stores configuration for the tool.
-At this stage, the tool's configuration is read from environment variables.
+* **`convo.config`:** Stores configuration for the tool.
-* **`convo.console`:** In its current form, this is essentially just a lightweight wrapper that calls methods provided by a `CommentManager` instance.
+* **`convo.console`:** In its current form, this is only a lightweight wrapper that calls methods provided by a `CommentManager` instance.

 ##### Configuring the app

-The simplest of these four modules is `convo.config`.
-Because this tool is intended to run in a GitHub Workflow, we can read get everything we need to authenticate with the API from [environment variables provided by the runner environment](https://docs.github.com/en/actions/reference/environment-variables#default-environment-variables).
-The variables we need to read are `GITHUB_ACTOR`, to determine the user which we will use to authenticate; `GITHUB_REPOSITORY`, which tells us where our workflow is running, and `GITHUB_TOKEN`; which we will use [to authenticate with the API](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret).
+The simplest module is `convo.config`.
+Because this tool is intended to run in a GitHub Workflow, we can read everything we need to authenticate with the API from [environment variables](https://docs.github.com/en/actions/reference/environment-variables#default-environment-variables): `GITHUB_ACTOR`, `GITHUB_REPOSITORY`, and [`GITHUB_TOKEN`](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#about-the-github_token-secret).

-We also [implement a `get_env()`](https://github.com/NickAnderegg/static-conversations/blob/main/convo/config/__init__.py#L57) static method that allows us to pass an arbitrary number of positional arguments specifying which environment variables to read, in order of priority.
-This way, if we have some reason to override the default `GITHUB_TOKEN` value, we can specify a `CONVO_TOKEN` or `GH_TOKEN` variable with the override value.
+It [implements a `get_env()`](https://github.com/NickAnderegg/static-conversations/blob/a6aba5cb742dfa05dbce93ed629d642e92e16416/convo/config/__init__.py#L57) method that accepts arbitrary positional arguments specifying which environment variables to read, in order of priority.
+This way, we can override the `GITHUB_TOKEN` value, for example, by specifying a `CONVO_TOKEN` variable.

 ```python
 . . .